thin-edge/thin-edge.io_examples/StreamingAnalytics/LowLatency/README.md

 ## Running the Sample

-1. Deploy the Project using `engine_deploy --outputDeployDir project <project-src-dir>` (Take reference from [README](../README.md)) and then Copy the project directory to the `/etc/tedge/apama/project` directory on the thin-edge device.
+1. Copy the [project](project) directory to the `/etc/tedge/apama/project` directory on the thin-edge device.

 2. Restart the Apama service on the thin-edge device with `sudo service apama restart`.
 This restarts the correlator and runs the project that was copied in the previous step.